Rosemary Edet: Sisterhood

-Edet was an ordained reverend sister in the Catholic Church.
-On 25th January 1957, during the feast of the conversion of the Great Apostle Saint Paul, she received the Postulate Hood in the congregation of the Handmaids of the Holy Child Jesus.
-In 1961, she made her first profession, her final profusion in 1970, her silver jubilee on 15 January 1986, and was elected the Vicar general of the congregation of Handmaids of the Holy Child Jesus (HHCJ) on December 18th 1989.
-As a Catholic sister and influenced by HHCJ's mission for women education, empowerment, apostolic ministry, participatory leadership, respect and justice, she joined hands with other sisters and developed a theological language to give women new authority and autonomy, and make them climb the ladder of ecclesia leadership positions.
+On 25 January 1957, on the feast of the conversion of the Paul the Apostle, she received the Postulate Hood in the congregation of the Handmaids of the Holy Child Jesus.
+In 1961, she made her first profession, and her final profession in 1970.
+Her silver jubilee was celebrated on 15 January 1986, and she was elected to lead the congregation of Handmaids of the Holy Child Jesus on 18 December 1989.
+As a Catholic sister and influenced by HHCJ's mission for women education, empowerment, apostolic ministry, participatory leadership, respect and justice, she joined hands with other sisters and developed a theological language to give women new authority and autonomy, and make them climb the ladder of ecclesial leadership positions.
 The sisters proposed using scriptural texts, exploring the liberating praxis of Christ, the apostolic authority of Mary, and Papal announcements to advance the argument for women’s proper dignity and authority within religious settings.
-Edet advocates for women’s liberation, justice, political freedom and empowerment in Catholicism, and the development of a new conception of the Church as communion, family and people of God, and a fresh appropriation of the ‘mind of Christ'.
+Edet advocates for women's liberation, justice, political freedom and empowerment in the church, and the development of a new conception of the Church as communion, family and people of God, and a fresh appropriation of the "mind of Christ".